-Olaudah Equiano (1745 – 1797) was an 18th century African writer and anti-slavery campaigner.
+Olaudah Equiano (1745 – 1797) was an 18th-century African writer and anti-slavery campaigner.
 From an early age, Olaudah Equiano experienced the horrors of slavery first hand.
-But, after gaining his freedom, he gained British citizenship and wrote about his experiences.
+But, eventually one of his Master gave him his freedom.
+This enabled him to become a British citizen and he began writing about his experiences.
 His autobiography ‘The Interesting Narrative of the Life of Olaudah Equiano‘ played a pivotal role in turning public opinion in Britain against slavery.
 His accounts of slavery and its human suffering were a factor in the enactment of the Slave Trade Act of 1807.

 Early life and experience as slave